jsieving/C-ingStars/reports/report.md

 ## Project Description

-For our project we made our own implementation of malloc, free, and realloc.
+For our project we made our own implementation of malloc, free, realloc and calloc.
 Our lower bound was to have a working basic implementation of malloc.
 For our stretch goal we would improve our implementation and/or implement more of the features of malloc and the other memory functions.
 For example, we could try optimizing with different fit algorithms and coalescing.

-We were about to incorporate what we learned splitting, coalescing, and alignment, accomplishing that aspect of our stretch goal.
-However, we didn't focus as much on making improvements in terms of optimizing performance.
+We successfully incorporated what we learned about splitting, coalescing, and alignment, accomplishing that aspect of our stretch goal.
+However, we didn't have time to make as many improvements to optimize performance as we would have liked.
+For example, the version of malloc that C regularly uses has all the free blocks linked together, so that occupied blocks don't have to be traversed during search.
+It also organizes free addresses into bins based on size.
+Both of these could have sped up our implementation, but it was too complex to implement and get working given the time we had.

 ## Learning Goals